inofix/com_example_flitzpiepe-webcontent/README.md

 Simple repository for liferay webcontent structures and templates.

-* Later we will want to transfere this to a custom template..
+* Later we will want to transfer this to a custom template..

 ## ToDo ##